chef/chef-web-docs/content/nodes.md

 For Chef Infra Client, two important aspects of nodes are groups of attributes and run-lists.
-An attribute is a specific piece of data about the node, such as a network interface, a file system, the number of clients a service running on a node is capable of accepting, and so on.
+An attribute is a specific piece of data about the node, such as a network interface, a file system, or the number of clients a service running on a node is capable of accepting.
 A run-list is an ordered list of recipes and/or roles that are run in an exact order.
 The node object consists of the run-list and node attributes, which is a JSON file that's stored on the Chef Infra